tudorluchy/Vim/README.md

 You will find here my vim plugins and configuration (vimrc, quite big).<br>
 This setup is good for <b>Web Programming (PHP)</b>.
 C/C++ or Java setup will be added at a later time. <br/>
 Each plugin I added to Vim is very useful.
-Take a look to the vimrc file to learn the shortcut keys for each of them.
+Take a look to the vimrc file to learn the shortcut keys and become productive.

   Here is my <b>.vim/plugin</b> content :